ruprekhab/credit-risk-classification/README.md

 <p> For healthy loans, with a perfect precision score of 100% and almost perfect recall score of 99%, the model almost never misclassified healthy loans.</p>
 <p> For high risk loans, with a precision score of 84% and recall score of 94%, the model did predict some false positives but is still remained highly effective in identifying high risk loans.</p>
 <p>Due to its high accuracy and balanced performance, Logistic Regression is a strong choice for this classification task.

+## Set Up:

+To download the required libraries, run the following in your console:

+* pip install -r installed_packages.txt